cdevents/community/rfc/cdevents-translator.md

-## CDEvents Translator
+## Webhook CDEvents Adapter

 ### Overview:
-This design describes the approaches to translate events from various Source Code Management (SCM) systems into CDEvents and sending them to configured message-broker, by using a common `cdevents-translator`.
+This design describes the approaches to translate events from various Source Code Management (SCM) systems into CDEvents and sending them to configured message-broker, by using a common `webhook_cdevents_adapter`.

-A library `cdevents-translator` will have an interface that can be implemented for various Source Code Management (SCM) systems like GitHub, Gerrit and Gitlab to translate events into CDEvents format.
+A library `webhook_cdevents_adapter` will have an interface that can be implemented for various Source Code Management (SCM) systems like GitHub, Gerrit and Gitlab to translate events into CDEvents format.

-Different SCM systems or applications that are exposing events with endpoints/webhooks can be configured and mapped with the corresponding CDEvent.
+Different SCM systems or applications that are exposing events with webhooks can be configured and mapped with the corresponding CDEvent.

-For Example configuring Gerrit webhooks and mapping with CDEvents can be found in [gerrit-cdevent](gerrit-cdevents.md)
+For Example configuring Gerrit webhooks and mapping with CDEvents can be found in [gerrit-cdevents](gerrit-cdevents.md)

 ### Motivation and Rationale
 In establishing the fundamental principles of CDEvents, a key objective is to ensure that events are sent directly from their source or as close to the source as feasible.</br>
 Recognizing the challenge of achieving universal adaptation among all tools and systems to send CDEvents, there arises a need to bridge this gap.</br>
-To address this, the `cdevents-translator` will be implemented.
-This translator is designed to translate and send CDEvents to a message-broker, for various SCM systems.
+To address this, the `webhook_cdevents_adapter` will be implemented.
+This is designed to translate and send CDEvents to a message-broker, for various SCM systems.

 ### Goals

-- The translators will be implemented for tools that support sending events over the HTTP protocol with webhook capabilities
+- The SCM translators will be implemented for tools that support sending events over the HTTP protocol with webhook capabilities
 - Implement support for one-way translation only; that is, translating events from different SCM systems to CDEvents
-- The translators will be implemented to translate only [Source Code Control](https://cdevents.dev/docs/source-code-version-control/) type CDEvents
+- The SCM translators will be implemented to translate only [Source Code Control](https://cdevents.dev/docs/source-code-version-control/) type CDEvents
 - Create shared packages/interfaces that will be commonly used for translating and sending CDEvents.
-- Finalize one of the three approaches and utilize the `cdevents-translator` library to implement the Gerrit translator initially.
+- Finalize one of the three approaches and utilize the `webhook_cdevents_adapter` library to implement the Gerrit translator initially.

 ### Non-Goals
-- Implement translators for other SCM systems or any applications requiring translation to CDEvents
+- Implement translators for other applications (non-SCM systems) requiring translation to CDEvents
 - Translating from CDEvents to other SCM systems events.
 It is a more complex set up depending on what downstream systems/tools to support
 - Implementing translators for tools that support sending events other than HTTP protocol (like over ssh)

 ### Design
-Based on the initial design discussion, we have identified three different approaches to creating the `cdevents-translator` library.
+Based on the initial design discussion, we have identified three different approaches to creating the `webhook_cdevents_adapter` library.
 Each approach has its own pros and cons, and we need to choose the most suitable one.

-### Approach 1 : Creating a Web Service with Libraries/Packages for different translators
+### Approach 1 : Creating a Web Service with Libraries/Packages for different SCM translators
-A Golang main application `cdevents-translator` will be created to expose the translation functionality as a web service with HTTP/REST API server.</br>
+A Golang main application `webhook_cdevents_adapter` will be created to expose the translation functionality as a web service with HTTP/REST API server.</br>
 SCM systems webhooks/endpoints are registered to handle the translation of the events into CDEvents.</br>
 An interface `EventTranslator` will be created to handle `TranslateEvent` and this needs to be implemented by different translators.

-- Example structure of `cdevents-translator` application
+- Example structure of `webhook_cdevents_adapter` application
 ````go
 package main